Free shipping in NL above €149.95! | Order now also a wall mount with your home charger!

 Frequently Asked Questions (FAQ)

-How much does a charging station including installation cost?
+How much does a charging station cost, including installation?

 Between €900 and €1,600, depending on type, connection and installation complexity.